MarioNavarro2810/Hospital-readmissions.-End-to-end-SQL-Python-PowerBI-Project/README.md

 ### Project Overview
-Hospital readmissions are a critical indicator of care quality and financial efficiency.
-By analyzing patient data, we can detect **risk patterns** and identify which patients are **most likely to be readmitted** after discharge.
+**Hospital readmissions** are among the most relevant operational and clinical issues in healthcare.
+They often stem from preventable causes such as premature discharges, inadequate post-discharge follow-up, or unaddressed comorbidities.
+By leveraging data analytics, hospitals can identify **which patients are most at risk of being readmitted** and implement targeted interventions, such as home monitoring programs or optimized discharge planning.

+From a management perspective, reducing avoidable readmissions translates into:
+- Lower hospitalization costs and optimized bed occupancy.
+- Improved patient outcomes and satisfaction.
+- Data-backed resource allocation and strategic planning.

+This project proposes a complete **end-to-end analytical solution** designed to understand, predict, and mitigate hospital readmissions through the use of data analytics, statistical modeling, and business intelligence.

-This project integrates all stages of a real-world data analytics workflow:
+The workflow integrates all stages of the data lifecycle with the ultimate goal of **supporting clinical decision-making and resource optimization**.

+**Our analytical workflow:**

 1. **SQL – Data Extraction and Integration**

 All data operations start within the hospital database (`dm_cardiologia`).
 Using advanced **SQL analytical queries**, the dataset is explored and key performance indicators are computed to understand patient behavior and hospitalization dynamics.